Education

 Talk: Yes | Workshop: Yes | Course: No | Audience: High School, Sixthform, College, Undergraduate, Graduate, Professional

-How not to be a scientist
+How Not to be a Scientist

 How Not to Be a Scientist reveals how you can build a rewarding STEM career as a technician or specialist, contributing to real scientific breakthroughs without becoming an academic researcher.